Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Nuʻuanu-Jackass Ginger Pool (Kahuailanawai) Juction

-With about 0.2 miles (0.3 km) left before the Judd Trail returns to the beginning of the loop, the trail will pass by this typically unmarked junction on the stream side of the trail.
+With about 0.25 miles (0.4 km) left before the Judd Trail returns to the beginning of the loop, the trail passes the junction for the Jackass Ginger Pool on the left-hand side.

 Nuʻuanu-Jackass Ginger Pool (Kahuailanawai) Juction